Mohamed5550/Introduction-to-Algorithms/Course notes/Chapter 26.md

 ## Edmonds-Karp algorithm

 - When we choose the augmentation path to be the shortes path in the residual network, the bounds become $O(VE^2)$

+## Bipartite Matching

+- We can add a source and a sink like we did in the multi-source multi-sink problem to solve the max-bipartite matching as a max-flow problem